-2. Biodiesel was the most popular alternative fuel option among respondents in the 2018 Fleet Purchasing Outlook published by the National Truck Equipment Association (NTEA).
+2. Biodiesel was the most popular alternative fuel option among respondents in the 2019 Fleet Purchasing Outlook published by the National Truck Equipment Association.
 It was also the top pick for future interest in alternative fuels.
 (Membership required to view report for free.)

-4. Biodiesel had already earned the distinction of being the first fuel named an advanced biofuel by the U.S. Environmental Protection Agency based on its ability to reduce greenhouse gas emissions by more than 50% compared with petroleum.
+3. Biodiesel was the first fuel named an advanced biofuel by the U.S. Environmental Protection Agency based on its ability to reduce greenhouse gas emissions (GHG) by more than 50% compared with petroleum.

-7. The 2018 edition of Ford’s best-selling F-150 truck includes a diesel option for the first time ever, and it supports a B20 blend of biodiesel (20% biodiesel, 80% petroleum diesel).
+7. Ford’s best-selling F-150 truck now includes a diesel option, and it supports a B20 blend of biodiesel (20% biodiesel, 80% petroleum diesel).

 REG delivers insightful content like this to your inbox in our e-newsletters.
 Sign up today.